Private payments

 16 MCP Tools

-The @pas/mcp-server exposes 10 tools via the Model Context Protocol.
+The @peekaboopay/mcp-server exposes 10 tools via the Model Context Protocol.
 Any MCP-compatible agent runtime can call these directly—no SDK integration required.

 Transaction Tools